THE

 A hypothesis is not a proclamation.
 It is a proposition composed of stated principles, apparent facts and logical inferences, subject to confirmation and refutation.
 Among creatures so capable of fallacy only Truth can have the final word... however delayed its arrival.

 The human brain remains a largely unknown universe.
-The implications of the democracy covenant are not.
+The implications of democracy's promise are not.
 And the cause could not be higher: humanity needs a future that does not mirror its past.
 Which means, overcoming the reptilian brain.

 This author is forever humbled before the giants of human thought by whom he is gratefully informed.
 High among them is Thomas Paine, author of Common Sense and other writings that empowered American Independence, and proclaimed the rights of common humanity.
 Paine was an Englishman newcomer to America, arriving in 1774.
 Common Sense was first published anonymously in January 1776, six months before The Declaration.
 The pamphlet was purchased by 20% of the colonial population.
 In contemporary America's population that is equivalent to 66 million copies.
 When it was inquired who the author was, he wrote this: